skolnimilancerny/applifting_task/README.md

 ### To start the api either:

-* visit https://appliftingflask.herokuapp.com/register and register, then visit /login to get your JWT token
+* POST request to https://appliftingflask.herokuapp.com/register with username and password args to register, then visit /login to get your JWT token
 * build image from Dockerfile and run locally
 * install all dependencies and run from terminal or IDE